 Most importantly, now you know that there are many ways to measure your digital marketing efforts.
 Although it’s good to know the basics, keep your goals in mind and make your decisions based on the metrics that matter for your goals.
 Not all traffic is qualified traffic, and not all leads will convert into customers.

 Need more help for tapping into the magical world of marketing?
-Read our inbound marketing glossary or get in touch for a consultation.
+Read our new eBook The Marketers Guide to Inbound Marketing, or get in touch for a consultation.